 - 1/4 teaspoon pepper

 Bring all to boil in small saucepan.
-It is not a thick glaze, but it does glaze the loaf with frequent basting, plus some of it soaks in at the bottom.
-Pour over enough to cover the loaf after the first half hour of baking, then baste the loaf every 10 minutes thereafter, using up the rest of the mixture.
-You might go over the baking time with opening the door so often.
+Boil until reduced by half and slightly thickened.
+Brush on enough to cover the loaf after the first half hour of baking, then baste the loaf every 20 minutes thereafter, using up the rest of the mixture.
 This sauce makes a splattered mess of your baking dish, but it washes right off in the dishwasher.